markwrose/flickerviewer/README.md

 Required Attributes:

 The flickrviewer requires 2 attributes.

 	- DisplayInterval : determines how frequently the image is refreshed.

 	- ApiKey : your access key to the Flickr api – you can request a key here: https://www.flickr.com/services/apps/create/apply/

-In the sample application bot of these attributes are managed via the config.json file that is located in the FlickrViewer or project root directory.
+In the sample application both of these attributes are managed via the config.json file that is located in the FlickrViewer or project root directory.

 Below is the config.json file for my implementation.

 {

-  apiKey :"b8456b957137d462e7c8088dad495c9b", //Enter the Flickr apiKey for accessing your registered Flickr App timeInterval : "3000" //Enter the displayInterval in milliseconds }
+  apiKey :"b8456b957137d462e7c8088dad495c9b", //Enter the Flickr apiKey for accessing your registered Flickr App

+  timeInterval : "3000" //Enter the displayInterval in milliseconds

+}